 All these fancy additions make wrapping paper non-recyclable.

-Instead, wrap presents in things you already have, like boxes, newspapers, brown paper, or even with fabric (check out Furoshiki gift wrapping).
+Instead, wrap presents in things you already have, like boxes, newspapers, brown paper, or even fabric (check out Furoshiki gift wrapping).

 Most sunscreen brands put plastic in their products.
 A study found that 72%* of sun care products contain microplastics.